currentxchange/purple-explainer/README.md

 > All pre-beta Ups will be transitioned, so artists will get paid in BLUX for Ups happening now in Gold Version.

-> Note: We have temporarily removed Hive integration until WAX transition is complete to avoid confusion.
+> Note: We have temporarily removed Hive integration from cXc.world until WAX transition is complete to avoid confusion.

 🧠🗺️ Discover how Mapps work and what Mapps we've got planned in our [Mapps](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview) paper.